LisaKathi/Skills-Webapplication/README.md

 # Skills-Webapplication
-A HSG course where the goal is to code a webapplication
+A HSG course where the goal is to code a webapplication...